 You can find the online volunteer training on the Share Our Strength website.

 3. Shadow an ongoing class

-When you visit, the class coordinator will walk you step-by-step through a typical Cooking Matters class.
+When you visit an ongoing class series (see the options to the right on this page), the 18 Reasons Program Coordinator on site will walk you step-by-step through a typical Cooking Matters class.
 You’ll have the chance to observe other volunteers teaching and ask any questions you have about the program.

 4. Sign up for an open volunteer position

-We post new volunteer positions every two weeks and fill them on a first come, first served basis.
-To sign up, please review our class schedule and call or email us.
-Only the series that have "volunteers needed" listed below have open volunteer positions.
+We post new volunteer positions as they become available, and we fill them on a first come, first served basis.
+To sign up, please review our class schedule and email us to let us know what series and role you're interested in.
+Only the series listings that say "volunteers needed" have open volunteer positions.

 Once you are signed up for a class, your class coordinator will invite you to a Class Zero meeting where you will meet your volunteer team, get to know the classroom space, receive a copy of the curriculum, and prepare for your first class.

 If you have questions about volunteering with the Cooking Matters program,